tgfrerer/island/plan.md

 - integrate cgltf
 - integrate jsmn json parser
-- test whether the treatment for attachments which get loaded on load is correct wrt image layouts
 - check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline